 Jobs and Internships

-The Center for Economic and Social Rights (CESR) is now seeking a dynamic graduate-level intern to assist the organization in its research projects over summer 2013.
-Applications will be received until Friday March 8, 2013.
-Information on how to apply is provided below.
+CURRENT OPENINGSThe Center for Economic and Social Rights (CESR) is currently seeking a graduate research intern to assist the organization in its research projects over the Summer Semester 2014.
+Please see the description below for more information about the position.
+Applications will be considered until Friday, February 28, 2014.

 - Consistent attention to detail;